Monday, June 22, 2009

 Pete Townshend 8: Another Scoop

 Atco Records must have been happy with Pete’s sales, because soon enough fans’ cups ran over with Another Scoop, an equally satisfying sequel to his first collection of demos.
-While it still reached back to his earliest experiments, this one leaned more on the mid-‘80s synth experiments and orchestral sessions from the ‘70s, along with the familiar Who sketches.
+While it still reached back to his earliest home recordings, this one leaned more on the mid-‘80s synth experiments and orchestral sessions from the ‘70s, along with the familiar Who sketches.
 None of the instrumental tracks really stand out; we’re here for Pete’s vulnerable voice, which rings like a bell on every track where he sings.

 Pete Townshend Another Scoop (1987)—